DesignSafe-CI/DS_Use_Case_template/docs/haan/usecase.md

 ![caption](img/SelectImageFiles.JPG)

-Clicking Import will bring the selected files into your gallery, and you will see thumbnails of the images as shown below.
+Clicking Import brings the selected files into the gallery, and you see thumbnails of the images as shown below.

 ![caption](img/ThumbNails.JPG)

 ## Creating Groups and Organizing Images

-You can start creating groups for your images by clicking on one or more images.
-A green border will denote selected images, and the Add Group button will appear (see below).
+Groups were created for this gallery to organize the photos into types of structures.
+Clicking on one or more images generates a green border that denotes selected images.
+The Add Group button (see below) was used to create names for groups.

 ![caption](img/AddGroup.JPG)

-Clicking the add group will bring up a dialog box for you to name the group.
+The add group dialog box enables naming the groups.

 ![caption](img/GroupName.JPG)

-Once you have a group created, the Taggit button will appear (see below).
-This Taggit button takes you to the Taggit screen where you will see your images in their groups and begin to create tags.
+Once a group or groups is created, the Taggit button appears (see below).
+The Taggit button takes you to the Taggit screen where you will see your images in their groups and begin to create tags.

 ![caption](img/TaggitButton.JPG)